junforever/n8n-backend-session-manager/README.md

 All API requests **must** include the following headers:

-- **`x-unique-id`**: A unique identifier for the client or user making the request.
+- **`x-unique-id`**: A unique identifier for the user making the request.
+This value is crucial for the correct functioning of **Rate Limiting**, as it allows tracking requests per user.
+- **`x-client-id`**: A unique identifier for the client making the request.
 This value is crucial for the correct functioning of **Rate Limiting**, as it allows tracking requests per client.
 - **`x-lang`**: The preferred language code for responses (e.g., `es` for Spanish, `en` for English).
 This ensures that error messages and other responses are returned in the appropriate language.

 The absence of these headers will result in an error.